ganassini/cache-analytics/README.md

 ```

 ## Experiment 1
-The first experiment made serves the purpose of showing the difference between unified and split caches (instruction L1 cache and data L1 cache) by comparing the number of misses of each cache implementation with different cache sizes.
+The first experiment serves the purpose of showing the difference between unified and split caches (instruction L1 cache and data L1 cache) by comparing the number of misses of each cache implementation with different cache sizes.

 ### GCC
 ![Experiment 1 GCC](experiment-1/images/gcc_plot_1.png)